-When you feed your pet a raw food diet, they will require less food then if you were to feed them a kibble/grain based diet.
-There are a few factors that will affect the recommended amount to feed your pet such as; age, activity level and weight goals.
-We use the body weight percentage rule, which states that the amount you feed your pet each day (in lbs) is a percentage of their body weight.
+If you have never fed raw before, you may be surprised as you watch your dog’s health improve while they transition to a healthier diet.
+It’s important to be aware of how much you should be feeding your pet.
+When you feed your pet a raw food diet, they will often require less food than if you were to feed them a kibble/grain-based diet, because the food has so much more nutritional value.
+There are a few factors that will affect the recommended amount to feed your pet, such as age, activity level, and weight goals.
+We use the bodyweight percentage rule, which estimates feeding amounts based on the weight of your pet.

 50lbs x 2.5% = 1.25 lbs